How to Become a Welder in 2026

 • Work safely around high temperatures and equipment

-Welding is both a craft and a science — it requires focus, control, and dedication to quality.
+Welding is both a craft and a science.
+It requires focus, control, and dedication to quality.

 Core Skills for Welding Success